-Most likely, everything will go wrong.
+Most likely, everything.
 Someone else comes up with a better idea.
 The public refuses to buy your company's silly product.
 Your company's engineers leave for a better company.
 The VCs were using the whole thing as a front for a insider trading scheme to loot the investors.
 The CEO gets hauled off in manacles by an FBI SWAT team.
 The investment bankers flee to Brazil.
 (Who says the computer industry is dull?)
-80% of startups fail within two years.
+95% of startups fail within two years.
+That's right: only one in twenty survive.
 So what happens to your salary, stock, and dreams?

 You work at a startup either as an staff employee (IRS W-2 wage earner tax status) or as a contractor (IRS 1099 tax status).

 If you work as an employee (W-2) and the company goes bankrupt, your stock options become worthless.